-'''

-SYSTEM UPDATE UPLOAD fwserial=active $FROM_DATA_FILE ("fwupd-3.7.1-%FW_UPD_SUFFIX%")

-SYSTEM UPDATE ACTIVATE fwserial=active

-'''

-- 2. In the web interface of the SMC server, select Deployment > SNS CLI scripts. - 3.
-In the Firewalls selection tab, select the script to run. - 4.
+- Create the update script using the commands described in the following examples, replacing 3.7.1 with the desired version (for further information on the variable %FW\UPD\ SUFFIX%, refer to the section Using variables): - For standalone firewalls: SYSTEM UPDATE UPLOAD \$FROM\DATA\FILE("fwupd-3.7.1-%FW\UPD\ SUFFIX%") SYSTEM UPDATE ACTIVATE - For clusters: - Passive nodes: SYSTEM UPDATE UPLOAD fwserial=passive \$FROM\DATA\FILE ("fwupd-3.7.1-%FW\UPD\SUFFIX%") SYSTEM UPDATE ACTIVATE fwserial=passive - Active nodes: SYSTEM UPDATE ACTIVATE fwserial=active - 2.
+In the web interface of the SMC server, select Deployment > SNS CLI scripts. - 3.
+In the Firewall selection tab, select the script to run. - 4.
 In the Optional: attachments related to the script menu, select the update file(s) corresponding to the models and versions of your firewalls.
 For example, to update your SN510 and SN6000 firewalls to version 3.7.1, the attachments that need to be provided are fwupd-3.7.1-SNS-amd64-M.maj and fwupd-3.7.1-SNS-amd64-XL.maj. - Next, follow the usual steps for running a script, as shown in the section Running the SNS CLI script from the web interface from step 4 onwards.